sfelinto/stone_challenge/README.md

 - [ ] Using the Jenkins pipeline to deploy the Site within the AWS Cloudformation using the **deploy-site-stone.yml** file;
     - This script will configure the AWS ECS Task and Service that running our site and publish on web.
-    - Access the Loadbalancer URL with port 3000.
+    - The site access is using Loadbalancer URL.

 ## Authors